Improving Patient Care While Saving Time for Physicians

 - Improve care team coordination and collaboration by connecting the team with secure messaging

-- Deliver important patient status updates such as alerts and critical test results automatically to the right physician to improve care quality and patient safety while reducing time spent on phone tag and checking the EHR for updates
+- Deliver important patient status updates such as alerts and critical test results automatically to improve care quality and patient safety while reducing time spent on phone tag and checking the EHR for updates

 - Achieve reliable, rapid team response for events such as inpatient code calls, disaster action plans, or less critical events like staff meetings